-Today, there are a number of of billionaires and stars in the entertainment business who own a small island somewhere in the world.
+Today, there are a number of of billionaires and stars in the entertainment business who own small islands somewhere in the world.

 The first, after Onassis, to buy an island and make it his home back in 1979 was Virgin owner Sir Richard Branson.

-Sir Richard bought Necker Island in the Caribbean for a mere $120,000, constructing a 11-bedroom Balinese-style home there.
-It was destroyed in 2011 by Storm Irene, rebuilt, then destroyed again in 2017 by Hurricane Irma.
+Sir Richard bought Necker Island in the Caribbean for a mere $120,000, constructing an 11-bedroom Balinese-style home there.
+It was destroyed in 2011 by Storm Irene, rebuilt, and then destroyed again in 2017 by Hurricane Irma.

-Dietrich Mateschitz, the co-owner of Red Bull, bought from the Forbes family the spectacular Laucala Island in Fiji in 2003 for $10 million.
+Dietrich Mateschitz, the co-owner of Red Bull, bought the spectacular Laucala Island in Fiji in 2003 for $10 million from the Forbes family.

-The Austrian businessman turned the 3,500-acre island with an untouched tropical rainforest interior and white-sand beaches into a luxurious eco-resort with all the amenities one could wish for.
+The Austrian businessman turned the 3,500-acre island with an untouched tropical rainforest interior and white-sand beaches into a luxurious eco-resort with all the amenities one could hope for.

-Brecqhou is different than the tropical private islands most billionaires own, however.
+Brecqhou is different from the tropical private islands most billionaires own, however.
 Twin brothers Sir David and Sir Frederick Barclay have owned this Channel island since 1993.

 The Barclay brothers built a Gothic-like castle on the island, adding to the atmosphere, while they did extensive work on its landscape, creating lakes and chiseling picturesque cliffs.

-Velaa is a 19.4-acre atoll in the Maldives owned by Czech billionaire Jiri Smejc who spent $200 million in 2014 to transform it into an ultra-luxurious resort that consists of 42 palatial villas.
+Velaa is a 19.4-acre atoll in the Maldives owned by Czech billionaire Jiri Smejc who spent $200 million in 2014 to transform it into an ultra-luxurious resort consisting of 42 palatial villas.